-If you love to cook with garlic, but have never tried to grow your own, then there is no time like now to give it a go.
-Growing garlic is easy and with a little know how this can become one of the many successful crops we can help you to grow this season.
+If you love to cook with garlic but have never tried to grow your own, then there is no time like now to give it a go.
+Growing garlic is easy, and with some know-how, this can become one of the many successful crops we can help you grow this season.

-Did you know garlic is a long term crop?
-Traditionally garlic is planted on the shortest day and harvested on the longest; these dates however are really just a timeline to help us to remember to do so.
-By planting earlier and harvesting a little later your corms will be a larger size and will still be bursting with juicy goodness.
+Did you know garlic is a long-term crop?
+Traditionally, garlic is planted on the shortest day and harvested on the longest; these dates, however, are just a timeline to help us remember to do so.
+By planting earlier and harvesting a little later, your corms will be larger and still burst with juicy goodness.

 Plant each clove of garlic 5-8cm below the soil surface and about 15cm apart, making sure the pointed end is facing upwards.
 Use only the bigger ‘juicy’ looking corms, as the small ones really won’t do much and are a waste of space.
 These smaller ones, you can use in cooking just like shop-bought garlic corms.
 It is important to keep the area weed-free and well-watered during the summer.